garrandall/popular-music-data/tracks/bow-down-westside-connection.md

 We got  your woman so pucker up
 FO we fuck her up
 Bow down before I make a phone call
-Got 25 niggaz runnin up on ya'll
+Got 25 niggas runnin up on ya'll
 Fo the cheese we want them keys
 Everybody freeze on ya knees butt naked please
 Before any of you guppies get heart
-Nigga rewind my part and....(Bow Down)
+Nigga rewind my part and...(Bow Down)

 I take ten steps and I draw
 Now who's dissin the mad ass Inglewood
 Addition
 I bust like a pimple my mind is illmental
 The Westside connects with me and south central
-And a drag from tha zig zag cant fuck with the Philly's
+And a drag from tha zig zag can't fuck with the Philly's
 Holdin down tha wild west like a kid they
 Call Billy
 Once again it's Mack 10 the gold crown holda
 Strong as a Coca-Cola with a crome pistola